Defining Different Types of Grid Interconnection with Solar

 The second mistake people make when deciding to go off-grid: thinking that off-grid homes are greener and more sustainable than conventional “grid tied” homes.

-Maybe this comes from the roots of the off-grid movement… Most early solar pioneers were oﬀ-grid.
-They relied on solar, batteries, and often a generator to power their homes with no connection to the utility grid.
-Many people did this to live a more sustainable existence, including Third Sun founders, Michelle and Geoff!
+This may come from the roots of the off-grid movement… Most early solar pioneers were off-grid.
+They relied upon solar, batteries, and often a generator to power their homes with no connection to the utility grid.
+Many people did this to live a more sustainable existence, Including Third Sun founders, Michelle and Geoff!

 Remember- it’s fossil fuels that we’re trying to avoid, not the grid itself.

 While many are eager to cut ties with the utility company for one reason or another, the reality is that most of us are already tied in and the efficiencies of the grid generally outweigh an off-the-grid solar system.